-- 4.72 The characteristics approach has not been used so far as the sole basis for constructing a consumer price index.
-However, it is the foundation of the so-called hedonic technique for estimating pure prices for commodities.17 The hedonic technique is now being used by some countries in their CPIs for some types of consumer goods.18 Essentially the hedonic approach involves estimating a relationship between a commodity's price and the characteristics that it contains (e.g. for laptops, a relationship might be estimated between the price of the computer and its processing power (chip type and speed), amount of Random Access Memory (RAM), hard disk size, etc. over a range of computers).
-This effectively imputes a price for each characteristic that can be used to adjust prices as specifications change.19 - 4.73 Although intuitively appealing, the hedonic technique is difficult to apply in practice.
+- 4.74 The characteristics approach has not been used so far as the sole basis for constructing a consumer price index.
+However, it is the foundation of the so-called hedonic technique for estimating pure prices for commodities.
+The hedonic technique is now being used by some countries in their CPIs for some types of consumer goods.
+Essentially the hedonic approach involves estimating a relationship between a commodity's price and the characteristics that it contains (e.g. for laptops, a relationship might be estimated between the price of the computer and its processing power (chip type and speed), amount of Random Access Memory (RAM), hard disk size, etc. over a range of computers).
+This effectively imputes a price for each characteristic that can be used to adjust prices as specifications change. - 4.75 Although intuitively appealing, the hedonic technique is difficult to apply in practice.
 It requires a lot of information and the careful selection of attributes that would be appropriate in a household utility function (e.g. if performance is one characteristic of a motor vehicle that consumers desire, would engine power or acceleration speed or some other parameter be the best measure of it).
-In addition, there are issues such as the functional form to be used and weighting.20 Nevertheless, the hedonic technique does provide a tool that may assist in identifying the characteristics of commodities that influence their price, and it does provide a basis for adjusting for quality change. - 4.74 Research by Aizcorbe et al. (2000) has indicated that for high technology goods such as computers, the use of matched models and a superlative index formula, for example the Fisher Ideal index, captures the rapid quality change in these goods.
-This raises questions as to whether there is much to be gained by using the more complicated hedonic approach. - 4.75 Changes to goods or services that are perceived to have little or no increase in user value should be treated as a price change.
+In addition, there are issues such as the functional form to be used and weighting.
+Nevertheless, the hedonic technique does provide a tool that may assist in identifying the characteristics of commodities that influence their price, and it does provide a basis for adjusting for quality change. - 4.76 Changes to goods or services that are perceived to have little or no increase in user value should be treated as a price change.
 This can also be the case for government mandated changes such as energy rating standards for newly constructed dwellings.
+For more information on quality change see chapter 9.